masa-finance/docs/docs/developers/identity-contracts/reference/ReferenceSBTAuthority.md

-# SoulboundIdentity
+# ReferenceSBTAuthority

 *Masa Finance*

-> Soulbound Identity
+> Soulbound reference Authority SBT

-Soulbound token that represents an identity.
+Soulbound token that represents a Authority SBT

-*Soulbound identity, that inherits from the SBT contract.*
+*Inherits from the SBT contract.*

 ## Methods